junayed-hasan/smile-recognition-fusion/README.md

 ## Background

-Spontaneous smile recognition has evolved significantly over the years, from traditional feature-based methods to advanced deep learning techniques.
+Spontaneous smile recognition has several important applications in the fields of psychology, criminology, mental health, customer satisfation prediction, and gauging human emotions.
+The field has evolved significantly over the years, from traditional feature-based methods (calculating speed, acceleration, amplitude etc. from facial landmark points) to advanced deep learning based automatic techniques.
 While multi-task learning frameworks like **DeepMarkerNet** improved upon earlier approaches by combining handcrafted D-Marker features with deep networks, they come with some limitations, such as, they are prone to inefficiency as they require careful calibration and tuning of weights during combination.
 To address this, **D-FuseSmileNet** introduces a comprehensive fusion of handcrafted D-Marker features with automatic features extracted using transformer-based architectures, such as MeshSmileNet.
 This framework achieves state-of-the-art results across benchmark datasets, offering a powerful solution for spontaneous smile classification.

+The following bar plot positions our method in context of all existing methods in spontaneous smile recognition.

 ![Performance progression](performance_progression.png)
 ---